-- 14.1 Bollards should only be used as per LPP4.3 for Neighbourhood Sports POS and above and where engineering requirements necessitate their use. - 14.2 In POS below the size of Neighbourhood Sports, bollards will only be considered where there are no alternatives to deter unauthorised access. - 14.3 As far as possible, trees should be used as bollards.
-Where this is not achievable and there is no other alternative acceptable to the City of Wanneroo, bollards may be used with the following requirements: - If located in a footpath or dual use path, they are round profile, treated timber, painted white with a red reflective band at the top. - If they are located outside of a footpath or dual use path, they are to be round profile, unpainted treated timber. - 14.4 Where possible, planting areas or mulch areas should be located around trees, rocks and bollards (to avoid whipper-snipper maintenance). - 14.5 Maintenance access is required for pathways with removable bollards or a chain gate.
-Refer to City of Wanneroo standard drawing TS 01-1. - 14.6 Removable bollards/chain gate are to be secured by a padlock, keyed to the City of Wanneroo's standard. - 14.7 Fixed bollards are only to be concreted in on sports public open space (sports fields).
+- 14.1 Bollards should only be used as per LPP4.3 for Neighbourhood Sports POS and above and where engineering requirements necessitate their use. - 14.2 In POS below the size of Neighbourhood Sports, bollards will only be considered where there are no alternatives to deter unauthorised access. - 14.3 Trees should be used as a substitute for bollards where possible.
+Where this is not practicable, bollards may be used with the following requirements: - If located in a footpath or dual use path, they are round profile, treated timber, painted white with a red reflective band at the top (visibility requirement) - If they are located outside of a footpath or dual use path, they shall be round profile, unpainted treated timber - 14.4 Powder coated aluminium bollards may be used in business/retail/commercial centre areas, provided that the safety visibility requirements are met as set out in 14.3 above (first bullet point). - 14.5 Where possible, planting areas or mulch areas should be located around trees, rocks and bollards (to avoid whipper-snipper maintenance). - 14.6 Maintenance access is required for pathways with removable bollards or a chain gate.
+Refer to City of Wanneroo standard drawing TS 01-1. - 14.7 Removable bollards/chain gate shall be secured by a padlock, keyed to the City of Wanneroo's standard. - 14.8 Fixed bollards are only to be concreted in on sports POS (sports fields).